zzhangjii/learning-library/oci-library/OOW-2018/ML-GPU/ML_HOL.md

 ## H20.ai Lab

-## Practice 1: Open Gitbash on your Desktop
+## Practice 1: Provision a GPU instance on OCI

 **1.** Open Gitbash program on your desktop.
 It is already installed on your Windows 10 VM.